michaelwhyte/comp-1950-git-demo/README.md

 # COMP 1950 Git Demo
-A Demo on how to use Git
+A Demo on how to use Git.